St. John's Wort (film): Release

 St. John's Wort was released in Japan on January 27, 2001.
 It was shown at the Fantasia Film Festival in Montreal, Canada on July 13, 2001.
 It was released in both an English-dub and subtitled edition by Asylum Home Entertainment on March 23, 2004.

+The film was released on Blu-ray with Japanese audio and English subtitles by Arrow Video as part of the J-Horror Rising box set on October 29th, 2025.

 Reception

 St. John's Wort received mixed critical reviews.
-Paste Magazine criticized the film's supererogation as a whole, citing the framing device and the visuals to be "way, way too much for what’s supposed to be an atmospheric exploration of a creepy old manor".
-However, the movie had "enough going on that it’s hard for your attention to wander", and was enough to keep Paste entertained.
+Paste Magazine criticized the film's supererogation as a whole, citing the framing device and the visuals to be "way, way too much for what's supposed to be an atmospheric exploration of a creepy old manor".
+However, the movie had "enough going on that it's hard for your attention to wander", and was enough to keep Paste entertained.
 The movie ranked 42nd out of Paste Magazine's list of 75 live-action video game movies.